 Outsourcing continues to evolve every day.
 We’ll consider two major trends in the industry, the increasing presence of artificial intelligence (AI), and impact sourcing, the practice of strategically hiring to elevate under-resourced communities or provide social good.

 As the outsourcing industry continues to grow, it’s worth noting the industry’s global economic impact.
-Globally, there has been increased BPO growth especially in these sectors: BFSI (banking, financial services, and insurance), healthcare, and retail.
-More small and medium-size enterprises (i.e., up to 250 workers) are offshoring their processes.
+Globally, there has been increased BPO growth, especially in these sectors: BFSI (banking, financial services, and insurance), healthcare, and retail.
+More small and medium-sized enterprises (i.e., up to 250 workers) are offshoring their processes.

 Where are IT-BPM jobs concentrated?
 At present, Asian Pacific countries contribute 73% of the global BPO workforce, with India and the Philippines providing the majority of jobs.
-Both these countries provide not only lower cost labor, but are also well-equipped to provide high quality services.
+Both these countries provide not only lower-cost labor but are also well-equipped to provide high-quality services.
 Among the reasons for India’s and the Philippines’ success in outsourcing are a strong education infrastructure, Western-compatible cultures, and English language abilities.
 It’s been a win-win arrangement.
-Both India and the Philippines have boosted their economic growth through exporting IT and BPO.
+Both India and the Philippines have boosted their economic growth by exporting IT and BPO.
 Meanwhile, 61% of the demand for these outsourcing roles comes from North and South America.

-Since the first wave of outsourcing, companies have realized that computers are great for “cutting down costs across a breadth of industries, simply because computers help automate and mechanize tasks that are strictly regular and rule based – like accounting for instance.”
-This brings us to considering outsourcing in a more technologically advanced world.
+Since the first wave of outsourcing, companies have realized that computers are great for “cutting down costs across a breadth of industries, simply because computers help automate and mechanize tasks that are strictly regular and rule-based – like accounting for instance.”
+This brings us to consider outsourcing in a more technologically advanced world.